Morocco travel tips for women

 • Kingdom of Heaven – Another favorite movie also shot at Ait Ben Haddou by Ridley Scott.

-• Sex and the City 2 – Although the story is set to take place in Abu Dhabi, it was in fact filmed in Morocco as the series is banned in the Emirate.
+• Sex and the City 2 – Although the story is set to take place in Abu Dhabi, it was in fact filmed in Morocco as the series is banned in the Emirates.

 • Prison Break – The 5th season of Prison Break shot on location in Morocco in the cities of Casablanca, Rabat and Ouarzazate.